-Manganese not only reduces the risk of diabetes, but researchers have discovered that proper consumption can actually damage the disease.
-How you ask?
+Manganese not only reduces the risk of diabetes, but researchers have discovered that proper consumption can damage the disease.
 First off, manganese is necessary for the production of a digestive enzyme that is integral in gluconeogenesis — the “conversion of protein’s amino acids into sugar and the balance of sugar within the bloodstream.”
 Research is still underway regarding the exact mechanism of this relationship, yet it has revealed that “manganese has been shown to help prevent overly high blood sugar levels that can contribute to diabetes.”

 5 Plant-Based Sources of Manganese

 Barring preexisting conditions, manganese is one of those wonderful minerals that you don’t have to regulate!
 Simply integrate a balanced plant-based into your life and BAM, you’re getting the appropriate amounts.
 With that said, it’s always smart to know where to get certain nutrients.
 Here are some of the richest natural plant-based sources of manganese!

 Brown rice is not only gluten-free, nutrient-rich, super filling, and easy to cook, but it’s also rich in manganese.
 One cup of brown rice offers up 2.1 milligrams, which is a whopping 93 percent of your daily value of manganese.
 Brown rice can be used to make classic recipes such as this meatless Lentil and Brown Rice Patties or these gluten-free Brown Rice Crackers.
 Get creative by adding brown rice as a filler for snack bars, such as these No-Bake Maple Almond Bars, or go traditional with your favorite brown rice-filled veggie bowls such as this Super Greens, Brown Rice, and Tempeh Macro Bowl.